naomiofficial/My-Profile-and-Portfolio/README.md

 Previously to this I successfully completed a AI Bootcamp resulting in me having working knowledge of AI fundamental such as generative AI, computer vision, natural language processing and machine learning, which gave me the pipeline of data and how data can be used to train AI models.
 During Covid i explored entrepreneurship which helped me to develop a more commercial mindset and an understanding of how businesses operate.

-# Excel
-[Excel Speadsheet]

-# Tableau and Power BI
-# Databases and SQL
-# Cloud Computing and Azure Data Fundamentals
+[# Excel, tableau and Power BI, Databases and SQL, Cloud computing and Azure Data Fundamentals, Python] [Excel Speadsheet]
-# Python